mindspore-ai/mindspore/model_zoo/official/nlp/tinybert/README.md

 options:
-    --device_target            device where the code will be implemented: "Ascend" | "GPU", default is "Ascend" --distribute               pre_training by serveral devices: "true"(training by more than 1 device) | "false", default is "false"
+    --device_target            device where the code will be implemented: "Ascend" | "GPU", default is "Ascend" --distribute               pre_training by several devices: "true"(training by more than 1 device) | "false", default is "false"
     --epoch_size               epoch size: N, default is 1 --device_id                device id: N, default is 0 --device_num               number of used devices: N, default is 1